PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDryRunTarget().rst

 ----------

 | **dryRunTarget** (Collection, required)
-| The data structure where the data should be passed into.
+| The data structure to which data is to be sent.
 Type: List<Packet>.
-Set it to null to disable a dry-run flag.
+Set it to null to disable the dry-run flag.

 Examples
 --------

-To set a dry-run flag:
+To set the dry-run flag:

 .. tabs::